Marbles Award winning typographic experiment

 Press + awards

-The project has been featured on the new type section of the Creative Review blog, Behance, HOW, Type Worship, TypeRoom, Creativepool, Dsgn News and Riensche.
+The project has been featured on various design sites including the new typography section of the Creative Review blog, Behance, HOW, Type Worship, TypeRoom, Creativepool, Dsgn News and Riensche.
 It has also been featured in Computer Arts magazine [Aug/2016 – article shown] and PRINT Magazine [Fall 2016].

-In addition to the positive press this project was also awarded best of Typography in the 2017 Creativepool Annual.
+In addition to the positive press this typographic design project was also awarded best of Typography in the 2017 Creativepool Annual design awards.